ASU-Vibe-Coding-Centre/mcp-learning/advanced/03-docker-mcp-ecosystem/README.md

-# Module 02.5: Docker MCP Ecosystem
+# Module 03: Docker MCP Ecosystem

+> **Advanced Content** - This module contains in-depth, comprehensive material.
+New to MCP?
+Start with the [simplified learning path](../../01-introduction-quickstart/) for a beginner-friendly introduction.

 Welcome to the Docker MCP Ecosystem module!
 In this module, you'll learn how to leverage Docker's comprehensive MCP infrastructure to discover, deploy, and manage MCP servers at scale.